nocomplexity/securitybydesign/policies/protection.md

-:::{admonition} Definition of Security Protection
+:::{tip} Definition of Security Protection
-:class: tip, dropdown
 Security protection measurements lower the risk of cyber security breaches.
 :::